Li Jianping (politician, born 1960): Early life and career

-Downfall
+Downfall and execution

 On 7 September 2018, Li Jianping was placed under investigation by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 Li's deputy Bai Haiquan (白海泉) was put under investigation in July 2014 and sentenced to life imprisonment for corruption and taking bribes of more than 170 million yuan ($26.594 million).

 On 22 August 2019, Li Jianping was expelled from the party and removed from public office.
 Under the "Criminal Law of the People's Republic of China", he was transferred to the prosecution authorities for investigation and the property involved in the case was transferred along with the case.

 On 27 September 2022, Li was sentenced to death by the Intermediate People's Court of the Hinggan League.
 The amount involved in the case reached more than 3 billion yuan ($414 million), which is much higher than the case of Lai Xiaomin, the former chairman of Huarong (more than 1.7 billion yuan), and Zhao Zhengyong, the former secretary of Shaanxi (717 million yuan).